apache/nuttx/configs/samv71-xult/README.txt

      sample code and study of the data sheet, but I have not found the key to solving this.

+  6. Partial support for the maXTouch Xplained Pro LCD is in place.
+The ILI9488-based LCD is working well with a SMC DMA-based interface.
+Very nice performance.

+     However, the maXTouch touchscreen driver is not working.
+I tried re- using the maXTouch driver that was used with the SAMA5D4-EK TM7000 LCD, but the maXTouch Xplained Pro has a different maXTouch part.
+     The driver claims that all operations are success, but there are no interrupts signalling touch event.
+I assume that the different maXTouch part is not being configured correctly but there is no avaiable technical documentation or sample code to debug with.

 Serial Console
 ==============